albertpastrana/uscala/README.md

   with no dependencies for the JVM.
 - [result](result/): a right biased union type that holds a value for a successful computation or a value for a failed one.
+- [result-async](result-async/): A right biased union type that holds a value for an asynchronous/future successful computation or a value for a failed one.
 - [result-specs2](result-specs2/): specs2 matchers for the result type
+- [retry](retry/): small utility that retries a computation until it is successful using a backoff algorithm (exponential backoff by default).
+- [timeout](timeout/): class that allows to query if a specific amount of time has elapsed or not.

 ## Why?